ArmaAchilles/Achilles/docs/source/development/docs.rst

 .. contents::

-To get started with contributing to the Achilles Lexicon, we have to do some first steps in case you don't have the tools.
+To get started with contributing to the Achilles Lexicon, we have to do some first steps in case you don't have the tools or if you do, then you can jump right in, but before so, get acquainted with the guidelines we follow.

 1. Installation
 ---------------